-“Nine more days til finals.”
-“Fourteen more days til break.”
-Teachers and students alike are counting down the minutes until holiday break, ready for a rest from the stress and daily 5:30 am wake-up calls.
-The break that kids have in mind involves lots of sleeping, hanging out with their friends, watching shows, spending time on their phones, and generally resting from the pressures of one thing: homework.
-Over the next few weeks, schools around the country are making the important decision about whether to assign homework over winter break.
-Here’s my take: Students need a complete break from all school work, and teachers do as well.
+“Seven more school days til break!”
+Teachers and students alike have been counting down the minutes until holiday break.
+We are all ready for a rest from the stress and daily 5:30 am wake-up calls.
+Students are all looking forward to sleeping in, seeing friends, watching TikTok, and generally resting from the pressures of one thing: homework.
+Yes.
+Homework.
+Schools across the country still give homework over winter break, but here’s my take: Students need a complete break from all school work, and teachers do as well.
 Why?

-Teachers need to take a break over the holidays, if for no other reason than a break from lesson planning can lead to more creative ideas.
+Teachers need to take a break over the holidays.
+This has been one of the most stressful years, and we are all suffering from burnout or considering leaving the profession.
+A true break will hopefully replenish you while also leading to more creative ideas.
 Once you detach from the daily grind, you can spend time finding inspiration from the world again: through things you read and see for fun, cultural traditions and events, and conversations with family and friends.
-In addition, b reaks increase productivity in the long run for students and teachers.
+In addition, breaks increase productivity in the long run for students and teachers.

-Ask high school students when they last read a book for fun, and many will name something they read in junior high in late elementary school.
-This is not always because the student doesn’t like reading or thinks their phone is more important.
+Ask high school students when they last read a book for fun, and many will name something they read in junior high or even late elementary school.
+This isn’t necessarily because the student doesn’t like reading or prefers to play video games.
 Often it’s because books have become another thing to study in English class and not something to pursue on their own time.
-English teachers around the country have a great opportunity to “assign” reading for pleasure, without the obligation to take notes, annotate, track pages, and other school-like tasks.
-When they return, converse with the students who had decided to read over break, and you may be surprised by the authentic conversations that came with the opportunity to read for fun.
+English teachers around the country have a great opportunity to “assign” reading for pleasure, without the obligation to take notes, annotate, track pages, and do other school-like tasks.
+When they return, converse with any students who read over break, and you may be surprised by the authentic conversations that came with the opportunity to read for fun.

 Assigning work over break tells students and families that you don’t value their time together, learning outside of the classroom, or cultural traditions.
 Most teachers don’t feel that way, so don’t let your potential zeal to make it through the curriculum map create that perception.
 Model balance yourself by talking to your students about your plans over break and asking about theirs.
 Discussing the power of sleep, exercise, breaks, and quality time with loved ones both in this season and throughout the year might be the most important thing you teach them.